giuseppe-dandrea/Stream-to-VLC/README.md

 ## LINUX:

-1- Add the Tampermonkey extension on chrome
+1. Add the Tampermonkey extension on chrome

-2- Download the script from: https://greasyfork.org/en/scripts/34206-stream-to-vlc
+2. Download the script from: https://greasyfork.org/en/scripts/34206-stream-to-vlc

-3- Go to "home/.local/share/applications" and add the following line to "mimeapps.list" x-scheme-handler/vlcs=vlc-stream.desktop
+3. Go to "home/.local/share/applications" and add the following line to "mimeapps.list" x-scheme-handler/vlcs=vlc-stream.desktop

-4- Open "vlc-stream" and change the [username] with the name of your user Exec=/home/[username]/.local/share/applications/vlc-stream.sh %u
+4. Open "vlc-stream" and change the [username] with the name of your user Exec=/home/[username]/.local/share/applications/vlc-stream.sh %u

-5- Copy both "vlc-stream" files to "home/.local/share/applications"
+5. Copy both "vlc-stream" files to "home/.local/share/applications"

-6- Enjoy your streaming on VLC
+6. Enjoy your streaming on VLC

 ## SUPPORTED SITES:

--openload.co -- Fully compatible
+* openload.co -- Fully compatible

--turbovid.me -- Open the site and press on the video to open VLC
+* turbovid.me -- Open the site and press on the video to open VLC

 ### Troubleshooting: